Forgot password

 • Platform: Game Boy Advance

-The trio that started it all.
-Bulbasaur, Squirtle, and Charmander are three of the most popular Pokémon ever to be created.
-As a kid, many of us agonized over which starter to take with us on our first adventure through the Kanto region.
-Now, these three have become a mainstay in the franchise and are quite often featured in most Pokémon titles.
+These are the first three Pokémon from the first game, Pokémon Red and Blue.
+Bulbasaur, Squirtle, and Charmander are the most popular Starter Pokémon ever created.
+Many of us agonized over which Starter to take with us on our first adventure through the Kanto region as a kid.
+These three have become a mainstay in the franchise, and are often featured in other Pokémon titles.

 Generation 1: Pikachu